dvershinin/ngx_http_proxy_connect_module/README.md

 ngx_http_proxy_connect_module
 ====

-This fork is integrated in NGINX-MOD.
+**This module is integrated in [NGINX-MOD](https://nginx-extras.getpagespeed.com/nginx-mod/).
+If you use NGINX-MOD, it means you can use this module's directives below.
+No need to compile or install anything extra.**

 > [!CAUTION]
-> Compiling as dynamic module is discouraged at present, patched NGINX binary will not pick up the flag NGX_HTTP_PROXY_CONNECT.
+> Compiling as a dynamic module is discouraged at present, patched NGINX binary will not pick up the flag NGX_HTTP_PROXY_CONNECT.
 > Only proper way for this is compiling NGINX and dynamic module in one go, then removing the module for packaging

 > [!CAUTION]